senaite/senaite2.com/docs/user_manual/preface.md

 ## Disclaimer

-Authors of this document and companies that maintain, develop or back-up SENAITE LIMS make no representations or warranties of any kind or nature with respect to the information contained in this document, that is provided in good faith and for general purposes only.
+Authors of this document and companies that maintain, develop or support SENAITE LIMS make no representations or warranties of any kind or nature with respect to the information contained in this document, that is provided in good faith and for general purposes only.
 Authors and companies hereby disclaims all representations